hajekjiri/ghlangs/README.md

   -unit string
     	(auto|B|kB|MB|GB|TB|PB|EB) unit used for displaying sizes (default "auto") -user string
-    	Login of the user whose repositories you want to query.
-Cannot combine with "-org".
+    	login of the user whose repositories you want to query, cannot combine with "-org"
 ```

 Use `-key VALUE` or `-key=VALUE` to pass arguments.
 Both of these syntaxes are acceptable.